 - Similar to

-and must not accept parameters. - It is called before the Spring container removes the bean from the application context, ensuring proper resource release.
+@PostConstruct, the method annotated with@PreDestroycan have any access modifier, but it must returnvoidand must not accept parameters. - It is called before the Spring container removes the bean from the application context, ensuring proper resource release.

-Lifecycle of a Spring Bean with @PostConstruct
+Lifecycle of a Spring Bean with @PostConstruct and @PreDestroy:

 - Bean Creation: The Spring container creates the bean.